ZDDduesseldorf/chatting-chatbots/chatbots/transformer_chatbot/README.md

 The model is based on the transformer technique described in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf)

+Encoder and decoder (including single layers implementation) can be found in transformer.py.
+This contains following parts of the transformer archtieture:
+- general transformer architecture
+- embeddings of input tokens
+- definition of encoder and decoder layer which are using:
+  -> multihead attention layers (masked and not masked) -> feed forward neural networks
+- stacking of encoder and decoder layers

+All custom transformer layers used by encoder and decoder are located in layers.py:
+- positional encoding
+- multihead attention including the scaled dot product

 ### Usage

 #### 1. Create Dataset